Will AI Replace SREs? Reliability Engineering in the AI Age

 Site reliability engineers face 57% AI exposure in 2025 with 40/100 automation risk.
 How AI is changing the SRE role without replacing it.

 Site reliability engineering was born at Google from the recognition that running production systems at scale requires engineering discipline, not just operational skill.
-SREs write code to automate operations, build reliability into systems, and ensure that services stay up when they matter most.
-Our data shows AI exposure for site reliability engineers at 57% in 2025, with automation risk at 40/100.
+Site Reliability Engineers (SREs) write code to automate operations, build reliability into systems, and ensure that services stay up when they matter most.
+Our data shows AI exposure for site reliability engineers at 57% in 2025, with automation risk at 40%.

 How AI Is Transforming SRE Work

-Incident detection and classification have been transformed by AIOps (AI for IT Operations).
+Incident detection and classification have been transformed by AIOps (artificial intelligence for IT operations).
 Machine learning models can correlate signals across thousands of metrics, identify anomalies, determine severity, and even predict incidents before they occur.
-What used to require a human watching dashboards now happens automatically, with AI routing alerts to the right responder with preliminary root cause analysis attached.
+What used to require a human watching dashboards now happens automatically, with AI routing alerts to the right responder with preliminary root-cause analysis attached.
+[Claim] Modern AIOps platforms ingest logs, metrics, traces, deployment events, and infrastructure changes, then apply causal inference to produce a ranked list of likely root causes within minutes of an incident starting.
+The SRE arrives at the page already knowing what the model thinks happened — and what to verify first.

 Why SREs Are Not Being Replaced